 In setting this policy, the Commission acknowledges that occasionally a project requesting tax credit funding will not fit within these Limits due to extraordinary circumstances.
-In those rare cases, the Commission may grant a one-time exemption to the TDC Limits.
+In those rare cases, the Executive Director of the Commission has the authority to grant a one-time exemption to the TDC Limits.